-Study Title Football Fans and Betting (FFAB): a feasibility study and randomised pilot trial of a group-based intervention to reduce gambling involvement among male football fans Internal ref. no. (or short title) Football Fans and Betting (FFAB): a feasibility study and pilot trial Study Design A mixed methods feasibility study and pilot randomised controlled parallel group trial Study Participants Male football fans who are heavily engaged in gambling who want to reduce their gambling involvement and improve their health and wellbeing.
-Planned Size of Sample (if Phase 1: 12 - 16 applicable) Phase 2: 30 Phase 3: 120 Follow up duration (if applicable) 12 months Planned Study Period 24 months Research Question/Aim(s) Overall Aims i) To develop and incorporate insights about UK sport bettors' behaviours into the current version of the FFAB programme and thus refine it for initial delivery (Phase 1: refinement); ii) To test the feasibility of delivering the FFAB programme within professional football clubs (Phase 2: feasibility); iii) To pilot the delivery of the FFAB programme under research conditions, assess research procedures for a future randomised controlled trial of an optimised FFAB programme, and refine our logic model (Phase 3: pilot).
-Phase 1.
+Study Title Football Fans and Betting (FFAB): a feasibility study of a group-based intervention to reduce gambling involvement among male football fans Internal ref. no. (or short title) Football Fans and Betting (FFAB): a feasibility study and pilot trial Study Design A mixed methods feasibility study Study Participants Male football fans who are heavily engaged in gambling who want to reduce their gambling involvement and improve their health and wellbeing.
+Planned Size of Sample (if Phase 1: 12 - 16 applicable) Phase 2a: 30 Phase 2b: 20-30 Follow up duration (if applicable) 12 months Planned Study Period 24 months Research Question/Aim(s) Overall Aims i) To develop and incorporate insights about UK sport bettors' behaviours into the current version of the FFAB programme and thus refine it for initial delivery (Phase 1: refinement); ii) To test the feasibility of delivering the FFAB programme within four professional football clubs (Phase 2a and 2b: feasibility); Phase 1.
 Refinement of FFAB for initial delivery RQ1.
 Is FFAB acceptable to the target population (men who are regular sports bettors who want to reduce their gambling involvement)?
 RQ2.
 What (if any) further adaptations are needed to enhance acceptability, usability and engagement with the FFAB programme and associated smartphone gambling diary in the professional football setting?
 RQ3.
 How can the football club setting be used to best effect in recruitment strategies to attract and recruit men to FFAB?

-Objective Phase 2.
+Phase 2a and 2b.
 Feasibility of FFAB

 RQ4.
-To what extent does FFAB succeed in attracting and retaining the target population?
+To what extent does FFAB succeed in attracting and retaining the target population?RQ5.

-RQ5.
 To what extent do football clubs, coaches and participants find FFAB and the associated smartphone app acceptable, and what changes (if any) are required?
 RQ6.
 How well is FFAB implemented by coaches and what changes are needed to optimise coach training to deliver the FFAB programme?
 RQ7.
 To what extent can the smartphone app be used to assess men's engagement with the programme, self-reported money and time spent gambling and physical activity?

-Phase 3.
-FFAB pilot and assessment of research procedures

 RQ8.
-Are the research procedures acceptable to FFAB participants (men, coaches and clubs)?
+Are the research procedures acceptable to FFAB participants (men, coaches, and clubs)?
 RQ9.
 Is there evidence that delivery and acceptability of FFAB varies by features of the football club context, such as gambling sponsorship?
 RQ10.
 Does FFAB have the potential to encourage male sports bettors to reduce their gambling involvement and improve wellbeing?

-RQ11.
-What additional measures should be considered as primary and secondary outcomes to enable a robust evaluation of behaviour changes (e.g. gambling behaviours and attitudes), improvements in mental health and wellbeing (e.g. wellbeing, selfesteem, health-related quality of life), and changes in underlying theoretical constructs (social support, autonomy, competence)?
-RQ12.
-What are the optimum methods for follow-up data collection?
 RQ13.
-Are there other intended and unintended (positive or adverse) consequences?

-RQ14.
-Is it feasible to collect data on the relevant costs and consequences associated with gambling and potential pathways between gambling and its associated costs and outcomes over the short and long term?
+Does the FFAB logic model need refinement?
+Phase 2b RQ14.
+How effective are our enhanced recruitment strategies in attracting our revised target population?
 RQ15.
-Does the FFAB logic model need refinement?
-RQ16.
-Do the findings warrant a full scale randomised controlled trial of the FFAB programme?
+How effective are our enhanced retention strategies in retaining our revised target population?
+RQ16How acceptable is the FFAB programme among a mixed-severity group?
+RQ17.
+How acceptable are our enhanced safeguarding procedures for participants and safeguarding procedures for participants and coaches?